Skip to content

 Pre-Reference Candidates

 Reputation matters.
 It is an important data point.
 Before you meet with candidates, pre-reference them.
-I’m not talking about formal references but checking discreetly through back channels to verify the individual is a top performer and that there are no issues of which you need to be aware.
+I’m not talking about formal references, but about discreetly checking through back channels to verify that the individual is a top performer and that there are no issues you need to be aware of.
 Ideally, three independent sources should verify that a senior executive is one of the “best of the best”.

-If you want to build a team of champions, then look for someone with the intrinsic motivation that it takes to be a champion.
+If you want to build a team of champions, look for someone with the intrinsic motivation it takes to be one.
 Look for someone with true grit – the kind of persistence and determination that it takes to do something that is incredibly hard to do.
-Candidates who were college athletes often have that kind of grit — getting up every day at 4 am to practice; getting up after getting knocked down and trying harder; having what it takes to go from underdog to top dog like the UConn Huskies — that’s what I’m talking about.
+Candidates who were college athletes often have that kind of inner drive — getting up every day at 4 am to practice; getting up after getting knocked down and trying harder; having what it takes to go from underdog to top dog like the UConn Huskies — that’s what I’m talking about.
 Just one year after the Huskies were barred from March Madness because of grade problems, they captured the men’s NCAA championship title.
-That’s true grit.
-Look for evidence of that scrappy behavior in their achievements.
+They hustled.
+Look for evidence of that internal drive and scrappiness in a candidate’s achievements.

-More important, behavioral habits are pretty hard to change.
-According to the book The Power of Habit, Why We Do What We Do In Life and In Business, research shows that our behavior consists of mini-programs (habits) that run with little, if any, brain activity.
+More importantly, behavioral habits are pretty hard to change.
+According to the book The Power of Habit: Why We Do What We Do In Life and In Business, research shows that our behavior consists of mini-programs (habits) that run with little to no brain activity.
 Consequently, hire people with the right habits.

 When you interview, listen.
 Get to know the candidate and what is important to that individual.
-Make sure the candidate’s values, goals, and ambitions line up with what is required for the role.
+Make sure the candidate’s values, goals, and ambitions align with the role’s requirements.
 Pay attention to your own instincts.
 Ask follow-up questions wherever there appears to be a disconnect or something that doesn’t entirely add up or make sense.
 On that last point, I am channeling Oprah from her Master Class, “When People Show You Who They Are, Believe Them”.
 To hire the best talent, you need to pay attention to what candidates are showing you.
 If you interview and listen well, candidates will reveal whether they are right for the role.

 Imagine The Opportunity Cost

 The difference between a bad hire and a game-changing hire is vast.
 Bad hires, when they’re bad enough, break companies: the right executive makes them.
 In other words, the real opportunity cost is measured by the distance between the two.
 Don’t simply compare a bad hire with what an average one can do.
 Compare it to the difference an A-player makes.
 Our clients make recruiting the “best of the best” talent a top priority.
-It is how they became the most powerful and successful advertising, media, and technology companies in the world.
-(For more, check out our Best of Blog posts about executive search, diversity recruiting, and careers.)
+It is how they became the world’s most powerful and successful technology companies.
+(For more, learn how top CEOs recruit A-players and check out our Best of Blog posts about executive search, diversity recruiting, and careers.)